 Did you know that plate and frame presses have made major strides in the dewatering industry?
 Much further along than the old belt press style dewatering process.
 Newer plate and frame presses can provide an enormous annual cost savings.
 These savings come from multiple sources within the process and are quite significant when added up.
 On average, a Belt Press can cost the owner 6.5 times as much to operate annually than a Filter Press yielding over $100,000 for every 20 Tons Per Hour produced.

-In this Water Facts, we will review and discuss some of the areas where a Filter Press and a Belt Press differ and what this means to you as an Owner.
+In this Water Facts, we will review and discuss some of the areas of a Filter Press vs. Belt Press differ and what this means to you as an Owner.

 A typical belt press would consume approximately 0.5 kilograms per ton in just the press itself.
 Average polyelectrolyte cost is $2.92 per kilogram.
 This means you will save approximately $47,600 per year by using a Matec filter press (calculations based on 8 hour daily use).